All Episodes

 I think you're getting old and you're seeing things.

-I just rendered.
+I just rendered you.

-Can we bring back special staff sergeant?
+Can we bring back special staff sergeant, our friend?

-Senior massive sergeant DT.
+Senior Sergeant DT.

-You should be the words.
+You should be used to the word sergeant.

 Can we bring him back?